The Usual Place is an award-winning organisation, World Host Destination and a Disability Confident Employer.

 All the money we make in the café, room and space rental is used to cover business costs in support of our aims.

-- CIS, Educator of the Year 2018 – Tony Budde External Chef/Assessor
+- CIS Educator of the Year (2018) – Awarded to Tony Budde, External/Chef Assessor

-We have been working with young people in Dumfries and Galloway for over three years.
-The ethos which underpins everything that we do brings hope and opportunity to young people with additional support needs who were previously invisible, excluded, at risk of isolation and loneliness and importantly, unable to fulfil their potential as valuable, active citizens contributing positively to their communities.
+The Usual Place opened its doors in 2013 as the brainchild of CEO Heather Hall.
+The social enterprise was to work as a community café which would provide training, education and employability skills for young people with additional support needs, who were previously invisible, excluded, at risk of isolation and loneliness and importantly, unable to fulfil their potential as valuable, active citizens contributing positively to their communities.

 We focus on the promotion of the innate talents and capabilities of young people, enabling and empowering them to flourish, and challenging the established stereotype of young people with learning disabilities.